tersesystems/echopraxia/README.md

 There are two elemental conditions, `Condition.always()` and `Condition.never()`.
 Echopraxia has optimizations for conditions; it will treat `Condition.always()` as a no-op, and return a `NeverLogger` that has no operations for logging.
 The JVM can recognize that logging has no effect at all, and will [eliminate the method call as dead code](https://shipilev.net/jvm/anatomy-quarks/27-compiler-blackholes/).

 Conditions are a great way to manage diagnostic logging in your application with more flexibility than global log levels can provide.
 Consider enabling setting your application logging to `DEBUG` i.e. `<logger name="your.application.package" level="DEBUG"/>` and using [conditions to turn on and off debugging as needed](https://tersesystems.com/blog/2019/07/22/targeted-diagnostic-logging-in-production/).
 Conditions come with `and`, `or`, and `xor` functionality, and can provide more precise and expressive logging criteria than can be managed with filters and markers.
+This is particularly useful when combined with [filters](#filters).

 For example, if you want to have logging that only activates during business hours, you can use the following: